 And that was what my encounter today with the three men in the tiny elevator reminded me of---The indescribable gift in sharing life with siblings.
 The beautiful, joyful, wonderful.
 But, even more so, the very hard, the holy, the holding on.

-I never got the names of the three elevator brothers or their father on floor three.
+I never got the names of the three elevator brothers or the name of their father on floor three.

 I don't need to know their names.